zdravkov/kendo-docs/api/mobile/scroller.md

 ### releaseTemplate `String`*(default: "Release to refresh")*

-The message template displayed when the user pulls the scroller below the pullOffset, indicating that pullToRefresh will occur.
+The message template displayed when the user pulls the scroller below the `pullOffset`, indicating that `pullToRefresh` will occur.
-Has effect only when the pullToRefresh option is set to true.
+Has effect only when the `pullToRefresh` option is set to true.

 #### Example
     <div data-role="view">